BrynM/bpmv/README.txt

 * @return {bool} Returns true if the object was a RegExp */ bpmv.isadog ( namedRex )
   	/**
-* Will return an array containing the keys from an object or array
+* Will return an optionally sorted array containing the keys from an object or array
 * @param {mixed} lock The object or array you want the keys from
+* @param {boolean} sort Whether or not to sort the result
 * @return {array} array containing the keys lock
 */
 bpmv.keys ( lock )